What are the earliest signs of heart failure?

 Heart failure is a serious condition which cannot be cured but it can be managed with regular monitoring, medication and lifestyle changes.

-This article has been fact-checked by Dr Lim Chong Hee, consultant thoracic and cardiovascular surgeon at Surgi-TEN Specialists, Farrer Park Hospital.
+This article has been verified medically by Dr Lim Chong Hee, consultant thoracic and cardiovascular surgeon at Surgi-TEN Specialists, Farrer Park Hospital (Singapore).